 Biography of Paul-Vanier BEAULIEU

-Born in Montreal, Quebec, Paul-Vanier Beaulieu studied two years at the Ecole des Beaux-Arts, Montreal.
+Born in Montreal in 1910, Paul-Vanier Beaulieu studied two years at the Ecole des Beaux-Arts, Montreal.
 He then worked in a Montreal Café until he had sufficient money to travel to Paris in 1938.
-He purchased a studio in Montparnasse, Paris, where he painted landscapes, figures, and still-lifes in semi-abstract and modernistic styles.
-Particularly interested in form and design, he applied his paint liberally with a palette-knife and brush in bright colours.
-Dorothy Pfeiffer, a Montreal art critic, once wrote in the Montreal Gazette; “... his work is suffused with a subtle and romanesque love of colour.”
+He purchased a studio in Montparnasse, Paris.

 After living and painting for 30 years in France, Beaulieu came back to Canada and settled in the Laurentians, North of Montreal, where he died in 1995.